CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_InfantandToddlerNutrition_formula_feeding_how_much_how_often_html.md

 -------------------

-* When your toddler is 12 months old, you can switch from infant formula to plain whole cow’s milk or fortified unsweetened soy beverage.
+* When your toddler is 12 months old, you can switch from infant formula to plain whole cowaÌ‚â‚¬TMs milk or fortified unsweetened soy beverage.
 You can do this gradually.
-You may want to start by replacing one infant formula feeding with cow’s milk to help your child transition.
+You may want to start by replacing one infant formula feeding with cowaÌ‚â‚¬TMs milk to help your child transition.

 [Top of Page](#)